Transparent Trade-offs between Properties of Explanations: Induction: Optimizing Explanation Functions

-Then, the objective in the proposition (Equation \ref{eqn:prop-objective}) becomes equivalent to the objective in our explanation property optimization problem (Equation~\ref{eqn:obj_ind_ex}).
-Thus, the solution to our optimization problem can be computed via GP inference (via Proposition~\ref{prop}); in particular, we can find efficient solutions to our optimization problem through approximate GP inference.
-Concretely, we can select a set of \textit{inducing points} $\{\*x_n\}$ to approximately perform GP inference.
-In our experiments, we investigate the sensitivity of our approach to selection of inducing points (particularly its size $N$).
+Then, the objective in the proposition (Equation \ref{eqn:prop-objective}) becomes equivalent to the objective in our explanation optimization problem (Equation~\ref{eqn:obj_ind_ex}).
+Thus, the solution to our optimization problem can be computed via GP inference (via Proposition~\ref{prop}).
+In particular, we can find efficient solutions to our optimization problem through approximate GP inference by using a set of \textit{inducing points} $\{\*x_n\}$.
+In our experiments, we investigate the sensitivity of our approach to selection of inducing points (specifically to their size $N$, and additionally in the appendix, to their distribution).